johanbphilip/johanbphilip/README.md

 # Hi there, I'm Johan Philip! 👋

 <!-- Intro section -->
 I'm a Computer Science at Toronto Metropolitan University (formerly Ryerson University).
-Ever since discovering the world of programming, I have been captivated by that widespread applications of technology and the impact it has on daily life, in particular health care.
+Ever since discovering the world of programming, I have been captivated by the widespread applications of technology and the countless ways in which it can impact lives.

 ---
 ## Education